mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 // DeviceMixin defines a specific device mixin for each device type.
 // Besides the name, exactly one field must be set. type DeviceMixin struct {
-  // Name is a unique identifier among all mixins managed by the driver
+  // Name is a unique identifier among all device mixins in the ResourceSlice.
-  // in the pool.
-It must be a DNS label.
+  // It must be a DNS label.
   //
   // +required
   Name string